Robinyo/serendipity-api/projects/spring-boot/docs/developer/quick-start-guide.md

 cd serendipity-api/projects/spring-boot
 ```

-### Step 3: Serve the applications
+### Step 3: Serve the application

+To run a multi-container application with the Docker CLI, you use the `docker-compose up` command.
+This command uses the project's [docker-compose.yml](https://github.com/Robinyo/serendipity-api/blob/master/projects/spring-boot/server/docker-compose.yml)
+file to deploy a multi-container application:

 ```
-# In the project's server directory: /server
+# In the project's server directory: spring-boot/server

 docker-compose up -d
 ```